Thatcham Park C.E. (VC) Primary School

 The school provides support as is reasonably necessary following discussions with parents and relevant professionals such as the school nurse.

-Where additional needs are identified they are recorded on a SAP and appropriate risk assessments are used to support the well-being of adults and child.
+Where additional needs are identified they are recorded on a SAP and appropriate risk assessments or care plans are used to support the well-being of the child and adults supporting them.